 Abstract

-Quantitative MS analysis of infected macrophages identifies novel virulence factors in three different Leishmania species
+Quantitative proteomics of infected macrophages reveals novel Leishmania virulence factors

-App created by Albert Fradera-Sola in December 2021
+App created by Albert Fradera-Sola in December 2021.
+Last update on April 2026

 Comments and bug reports to the following e-mail: albert.fraderasola@dkfz-heidelberg.de